-Protecting Maine People and Tourists Amidst COVID-19
+Protecting Maine People and Visitors Amidst COVID-19

 The tourism and hospitality industries are vital pillars of Maine’s economy.
 Both impact nearly every aspect of our state, from supporting hundreds of thousands of jobs across all skill levels, to contributing billions annually to our state’s economy, to driving innovation and entrepreneurship.
 These industries help put Maine on the map and market our one-of-a-kind opportunities, such as exploring our bold coast, fishing in our pristine lakes and rivers, dining in our acclaimed restaurants, or shopping in our exceptional small businesses.

 To protect Maine people, the State implemented in March one of the limited number of tools it had in its possession: a requirement that those entering Maine self-quarantine for a period of 14 days, which is a proven public health strategy to mitigate the spread of the virus.
 Nearly half the states in the country have implemented some form of quarantine for travelers since the start of the pandemic.

 Recognizing the value of the tourism and hospitality industries to Maine’s economy, and knowing that people will travel to locations that are safe, the Mills Administration has been working collaboratively to develop a proposal that aims to protect the health of Maine people and visitors while allowing the opportunity for tourists to enjoy Maine’s incredible summer and support our small businesses.

 To that end, the Administration has engaged with tourism and hospitality industry leaders, business owners, local chambers of commerce, public health experts, lawmakers, and municipal officials, among others, to devise the Keep Maine Healthy plan.